OSGeo/gdal/doc/source/development/building_from_source.rst

 On MacOS, there are a couple of libraries that do not function properly when the GDAL build requirements are installed using Homebrew.

 The `Apache Arrow <https://arrow.apache.org/docs/index.html>`_ library included in the current distribution of Homebrew is broken, and causes a detection issue.
-In order to build GDAL successfuly, configure CMake to not find the Arrow package:
+In order to build GDAL successfully, configure CMake to not find the Arrow package:

 .. code-block:: bash